ckeditor/ckeditor5/docs/features/ui-language.md

 {@snippet features/ui-language}

 <info-box>
-	If you are interested in creating localizable features check out {@link framework/guides/deep-dive/localization the localization guide}.
+	If you are interested in creating features that can be localized, check out the {@link framework/guides/deep-dive/localization localization guide}.
 </info-box>

 ## Right–to–left (RTL) languages support